werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 ***Git mapping*** describes a file or directory from the git repository that should be added to the image by a specific path.
 The repository may be a local one, hosted in the directory that contains the config, or a remote one, and in this case, the configuration of the _git mapping_ contains the repository address and the version (branch, tag or commit hash).

-Werf adds the files from the repository to the image by using the full transfer of files with git archive or by applying patches between commits.
+werf adds the files from the repository to the image by using the full transfer of files with git archive or by applying patches between commits.
 The full transfer is used for the initial adding of files.
 The subsequent builds use applying patches to reflect changes in a git repository.
 The algorithm behind the full transfer and applying patches is reviewed the [More details: git_archive...](#more-details-gitarchive-gitcache-gitlatestpatch) section.

 The configuration of the _git mapping_ supports filtering files, and you can use the set of _git mappings_ to create virtually any resulting file structure in the image.
 Also, you can specify the owner and the group of files in the _git mapping_ configuration — no subsequent `chown` required.

-Werf has support for submodules.
-Werf detects if files specified with _git mapping_ configuration are contained in submodules and does the very best it could to handle the changes of files in submodules correctly.
+werf has support for submodules. werf detects if files specified with _git mapping_ configuration are contained in submodules and does the very best it could to handle the changes of files in submodules correctly.

 > All project's submodules locked to a specific commit, so all collaborators receive the same content.
-Therefore, Werf **does not initialize, update submodules** and just uses these commits
+Therefore, werf **does not initialize, update submodules** and just uses these commits

 An example of a _git mapping_ configuration for adding source files from a local repository from the `/src` into the `/app` directory, and remote phantomjs source files to `/src/phantomjs`: